A project charter outlines the details and potential benefits of a project and helps teams and customers better

 After creating the project charter, let the sponsor sign it without delay.
 Without the sign-off, there is no formal approval and authorization—and no project.
 Also, it is advisable to share the document promptly after approval.
-When more people in the organization knows what the project is about, the easier it is to have supporters on-board.
+When more people in the organization know what the project is about, the easier it is to have supporters on board.
 Since the project charter is a key document in the initiation phase of a project, creating a great project charter lays the right foundation for the project and provides a greater chance it will proceed smoothly in its remaining phases.